-The UK has been responding to coronavirus (COVID-19) since the end of January 2020.
+The UK has been responding to coronavirus (COVID-19) from the end of January 2020 and there have been several variants since the original virus emerged.
 Coronavirus was declared a pandemic by the World Health Organisation (WHO) on 11 March 2020.
 The next day, on 12 March, the UK government moved to the ‘delay’ phase of its response.
-Greater Manchester declared a major incident on 20 March.
+Greater Manchester declared a major incident on 20 March 2020.

 Provide an overview of the key proactive and reactive control measures in place across priority and high-risk settings in Salford, including care homes, schools, businesses, locations, places and communities.

 Our approach has been co-designed with sector, organisational and community leaders.
 At all times and in all settings, risk assessments along with local public health advice are at the core of our response.
 Set out in sections three and four of the plan, we have developed setting specific standard operating procedures (SOPs) to support our end-to-end response from safe operating and opening, first reports of suspect symptoms, arranging tests, support for individuals and settings if a positive test result is reported, including health protection and infection control measures, to ongoing support for specific settings and community.

 The Spirit of Salford helpline was established in the very first days of the pandemic and co-ordinates our humanitarian support to vulnerable people across the city, including where necessary to provide local support to those on the government’s shielded list.
 The helpline has continued to support vulnerable people during waves of the pandemic, alongside our core services in the city and the army of volunteers that have come forward to support people in the city.
 Arrangements are set out in section five of this plan.

 Ensure a consistent approach to compliance and enforcement.